santhoshhari/Locality-Sensitive-Hashing/README.md

 The first challenge can be addressed using a dimensionality reduction technique like PCA and the second using a combination of clustering and nearest neighbor search.
 Locality Sensitive Hashing (hereon referred to as LSH) can address both the challenges by

 1. reducing the high dimensional features to smaller dimensions while preserving the differentiability
-2. grouping similar objects (songs in this case) into buckets
+2. grouping similar objects (songs in this case) into same buckets with high probability

 ## Applications of LSH